oliviamattiazzo/oliviamattiazzo/README.md

     <img width="200px" src="https://github.com/oliviamattiazzo/oliviamattiazzo/blob/master/hello.gif" />
 </p>

 My name is Olivia Mattiazzo and I'm a backend developer who loves Microsoft techonologies.
-I'm also a writer in my [personal tech blog](https://oliviamattiazzo.dev/) and a Pokémon illustrator on [my Instagram](https://www.instagram.com/oliviasarts/).
+I'm also a writer in my [personal tech blog](https://oliviamattiazzo.dev/).

 In my free time, I like to draw, to knit, to play videogames, to read, to do yoga and to play ukulele.
 Not necessarily in this order :sweat_smile: